sapn1s/textmap/README.md

 ### Security Properties

 - **Two Components**: Both the encoded text AND the key are required to recover the secret
+- **Independent Component Security**: Each component (encoded text and key) can be safely shared or stored independently:
+  - The encoded text looks like normal text and can be shared publicly
+  - The key can be shared through different channels without risk
+  - Security is maintained as long as no one can associate which key goes with which text
 - **No Password Cracking**: Unlike password-based encryption, there's nothing to "crack"
 - **Quantum Safety**: Doesn't rely on traditional cryptographic algorithms that might be vulnerable to quantum computers
 - **Plausible Deniability**: Unlike encrypted files that are clearly encrypted, encoded text appears as natural readable text, making it impossible to prove that it contains hidden information